North Highlands Truck Accident Lawyer

 - Substance Abuse: Truckers sometimes use drugs or alcohol to cope with the demands and lifestyle of truck driving.
 Despite the laws regulating abuse, this can lead to a severe crash.

 Under Section 396.3 of the Federal Motor Carrier Safety Administration (FMCSA) regulations, truck companies must ensure that their vehicles have been properly inspected and maintained.
-It is also the duty of the entity and the driver to keep the truck in a safe operating condition and ensure that the load is properly secured before starting any trip.
+The entity and the driver must keep the truck in a safe operating condition and ensure that the load is properly secured before starting any trip.
 Records of inspection, maintenance, and repairs must be documented in the computer information system and provided on demand.
 The truck must be inspected to check the emergency equipment, parking brake, horn, tires, windshield wipers, steering systems, brake connections, coupling devices, fluids, mirrors, lights, and reflectors.
 When this is not followed, accidents can occur.Preservation of Evidence Letters in a Truck Collision Claim

 Trucking companies carry commercial policies that protect the driver and the company against personal injury or wrongful death claims.
 Motor carriers that deliver non-hazardous materials must have at least $750,000 in bodily injury liability insurance to meet FMCSA standards.
 Commercial trucks that transport oil must have insurance of $1 million in liability coverage.
 Motor carriers of specific hazardous materials must have an insurance policy worth $5 million or a bond in that same amount.
 Since the stakes are substantial for the insurer, they often use tactics to pay as little as possible on the claim or deny it altogether.
 An experienced North Highlands truck accident attorney knows how to overcome these tactics and holds the insurance company to its obligations to ensure you receive a favorable recovery for your damages.Calculating the Value of a Truck Accident Settlement